 3.1 Define methods of deploying and operating in the AWS Cloud

-- Identify at a high level different ways of provisioning and operating in the AWS cloud
+- Different ways of provisioning and operating in the AWS Cloud

 3.2 Define the AWS global infrastructure